Esya/GithubHelper/README.md

     gem install github_helper

+## Configuration
+The first time you run a `ghh` command in your git repository, a prompt will ask you your credentials (**But won't store** your password, only the OAuth token) and your target user/repo.

+It will then save the configuration in `.git/githelper.config.yml`

 ## Usage
+The **"fast mode"** just needs the `-f` option.
+It will take your latest commit message and use it as the Pull request's title.
+Optionnaly, you can use `-fm [message]` to commit/push/open the PR.

 To add an issue ID to the Pull request's description, just use the `-i` option.

-To get some help, just run `ghh -h`
+To get some more help, just run `ghh -h`

 Here are the detailed options :